pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 more open and collaborative forward.

-## Barriers to contribute to open source
+## Barriers in contributing to open source

 While sprints are a great way to engage the community in supporting an organization's (or a project's) mission, there are many barriers for contributors to consider.